maalvarez/FS591_Final-Project/README.md

 Let us know if you will need an account to submit your file.

 -Use the following options when prompted:
-  * Use NCBI's Taxonomy ID to fillout all the data of the organism.
+  * Use NCBI's Taxonomy ID to fillout all the data of the organism
   * Rasttk
   * Automatic error option checked
   * Automatic frameshift unchecked